modolabs/Kurogo-Mobile-Web/doc/Guide/modulemap.rst

   do not support JavaScript maps, see :ref:`section-base-map-types`.
 * *STATIC_MAP_BASE_URL* (required if *STATIC_MAP_CLASS* is ArcGISStaticMap or
   WMSStaticMap) - the base URL where the static base map service is hosted.
+* *NEARBY_THRESHOLD* (optional, defaults to 1000) - distance threshold in
+  meters to use when performing searches for nearby locations
+* *NEARBY_ITEMS* (optional, defaults to 0) - maximum number of items to return
+  from a nearby search.
+If the value is 0, there is no limit.

+The options JS_MAP_CLASS, DYNAMIC_MAP_BASE_URL, STATIC_MAP_CLASS,
+STATIC_MAP_BASE_URL, NEARBY_THRESHOLD, and NEARBY_ITEMS may be set by indiviual
+feeds in the feeds-GROUP.ini files, in which case they will override options set in the feed group.

 .. _section-base-map-types: